 Not long ago, when IT companies were into storing all their data on-premise, clouds were just white, cotton-like things floating in the sky.
 With the recent uproar about cloud computing, clouds are now condensed with your data.
 The advantages are overflowing, first is its accessibility.
 Using the cloud gives access to your files from anywhere with an internet connection.
 Next is the recovery of data.
 In case a hard drive failure or any other hardware malfunction occurs, your files can be accessed on the cloud.
 It can be thought of as a backup solution for all the local storage on physical storage.

 Lastly, the best part about cloud storage is strong security.
 Cloud storage has additional layers of security for these services.
 There are many people with important/private data stored on the cloud, these services make sure there is tight security.
 They make sure your files can not and do not get accessed by someone without proper verification.

-Let us learn about some important terms before diving into the security tools.
+Let us learn about some importance terms before diving into the security tools

 - IaaS: cloud-based services, services such as storage, networking, and virtualization.